MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 This article walks through aspects of Azure Kubernetes Service (AKS) security governance to think about before implementing any solution.

 Most of this content is technology-agnostic, because implementation varies among customers.
 The article focuses on how to implement solutions using Azure and some open-source software.
+On the other side, part of the governance building will be predefined by the decisions taken when building the Enterprise-Scale Landing Zone, as described in [Enterprise-scale security governance and compliance](/azure/cloud-adoption-framework/ready/enterprise-scale/security-governance-and-compliance), so make sure you understand the overall governance principles described in that document.

 ## Attack surfaces